Oct 02, 2022

 The new email address is solely known to you and is linked to your primary accounts.

-It may seem apparent, but when an operating system publishes a new version, which typically includes security fixes and upgrades, it might create conflict and difficulties with spyware if you’re lucky.
-Keep this up to current.
+It may seem apparent, but when an operating system publishes a new version, which typically includes security fixes and upgrades, it might create conflict and difficulties with spyware, if you’re lucky.
+Keep this up to date.

 A PIN code, pattern, or activating biometrics can prevent further tampering with your mobile device.